DataDog/MonitoramaEUDesignForAI/README.md

 # Rethinking UX for AI-driven Monitoring Tools
 ### Monitorama EU 2018

+These prototypes are created in [Framer](https://framer.com/) and require the desktop application to run.
 A web version of these protoypes is available at: [https://framer.cloud/MwIae](https://framer.cloud/MwIae)

 ![UX Prototypes](img/mobile.jpg?raw=true "AI-driven alert creation")